Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and Sentinel-2 Time Series: Results

 \subsubsection{S1 Solution}

-\paragraph{Performance on S1 Time Series:} In areas that are mostly covered with clouds and it is not realistic to anticipate partial cloud cover, our S1 proposed algorithmic pipeline offers competitive results and a viable solution.
-Indeed our new model, PTAViT3D that consumes S1 time series performs on par with the previous FracTAL algorithm (Table \ref{tab:evaluation_metrics}) that was trained on higher spatial resolution of optical S2 imagery.
-In Figure \ref{example_s1_inference} we visualize inference examples for the Algorithm PTAViT3D trained on time series of S1 images (16 time instances).
-From left to right we visualize the corresponding S2 scene, the S1 scene (bands $VH$, $VV$, anisotropy $A$, average across all times), the extent density prediction, $e$, the bounds density prediction, $b$, the Distance transform, $d$, as well as the Ground Truth fields.
+Here we again utilize the ePaddocks dataset.
+In areas that are mostly covered with clouds and it is not realistic to anticipate partial cloud cover, our S1 proposed algorithmic pipeline offers competitive results and a viable solution.
+Indeed our new model, PTAViT3D that consumes S1 time series performs on par with the baseline 2D FracTAL algorithm (Table \ref{tab:evaluation_metrics}) that was trained on higher spatial resolution of optical S2 imagery.
+In Figure \ref{example_s1_agreement} we visualize inference examples for the Algorithm PTAViT3D trained on time series of S1 images (16 time instances).
+From left to right we visualize the corresponding S2 scene, the S1 scene (bands $VH$, $VV$, anisotropy $A$, average across all times), the extent density prediction, $e$, the bounds density prediction, $b$, the Distance transform, $d$, as well as the agreement with the Ground Truth fields.

-It can be seen (Figures \ref{example_s1_inference}, \ref{example_s1_agreement}, \ref{s1_upscale_example1}) that the quality of the predictions is of high standard following closely the algorithmic results of the algorithm trained on the higher spatial resolution S2 data.
+It can be seen (Figures \ref{example_s1_agreement}, \ref{s1_upscale_example1}) that the quality of the predictions is of high standard following closely the algorithmic results of the algorithm trained on the higher spatial resolution S2 data.
 In Figure \ref{example_s1_agreement} we visualize the agreement between the predicted field boundaries and the ground truth.

 One very interesting result is that the spatial resolution of the predicted labels, is not close to the static single date input imagery as can be seen in Figure \ref{s1_upscale_example1}.
 That is, the algorithm, through the inclusion of additional time information, learns to effectively upscale the predicted labels to the level of the ground truth pixel resolution.
 In Figure \ref{s1_upscale_example1} we show the performance on the scale of a single chip, of shape 128x128.
 In the top row, from left to right we provide the corresponding S2 imagery (that is not seen from the PTAViT3D S1 algorithm), the average across all times S1 (bands $VH$, $VV$ and $A$), the predicted extent and boundary layers as well as the Ground Truth (that corresponds to the S2 image resolution).
 In the next 2 rows we visualize all possible combinations of triplets for the 5 S1 bands, for the last date.
 It can be seen that the detail level of the ground truth masks cannot be deduced from a single image, nor the time averaged signal.

 We also note that the visualization quality of the S1 predictions can be improved significantly by utilizing more data.
 The visualizations shown here where created by training on only two scenes, and testing on a separate test tile.